bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/non_configurable_array_element.md

 TypeError: can’t delete non-configurable array element
 ======================================================

-The JavaScript exception “can’t delete non-configurable array element” occurs when it was attempted to [shorten the length](../global_objects/array/length#shortening_an_array) of an array, but one of the array’s elements is [non-configurable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#properties).
+The JavaScript exception "can’t delete non-configurable array element” occurs when it was attempted to [shorten the length](../global_objects/array/length#shortening_an_array) of an array, but one of the array’s elements is [non-configurable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#properties).

 Message
 -------